Garden waste service

-You can make a one off payment online, or you can phone up to set up an annual direct debit.
+You can make a one off payment online.

 What is my reference number?

-If you are an existing customer your reference number will be printed on your direct debit or renewal letter.
+If you are an existing customer your reference number will be printed on your renewal letter.
 You will need this reference number to pay online.
-If you have lost your reference number you will need to email email@example.com or phone 0191 2787878 and ask for "Garden Waste."
+If you have lost your reference number you will need to email firstname.lastname@example.org

 If you are a totally new customer and want to make a card payment you can get your reference number from our online forms.
 Just enter your address and the system will get the number for you.
 You can only do this if you are new customer.

 If you are in a new build property (built in the last 18 months) you may need a reference number generated by the back office teams before you can pay.
-Please email firstname.lastname@example.org who will start the process for you.
+Please email email@example.com who will start the process for you.
 Please note this can take about a week during peak times and this depends on the new property data being loaded into the mapping systems.

 Report a missed garden waste collection